rogerbinns/apsw/doc/query.rst

 .. currentmodule:: apsw

-The documentation and examples have SQL as Python strings, mixed in with Python code to make it clear what is happening.
+The documentation and examples have SQL as Python strings, mixed in with Python code to make it clear what is happening. :mod:`apsw.query` separates your SQL into their own files.

-:mod:`apsw.query` separates your SQL into their own files that can be syntax checked and highlighted as SQL.
-You can then import those SQL files as though they were native Python code, with a Python function per section of SQL.
+* The SQL files can be can be syntax checked and highlighted as SQL
+* You import the SQL files as though they were native Python code
+* Each SQL section becomes a Python function
+* Always executes to completion (explain why)
+* Automatically sync and async based on :class:`Connection` used

 Overview
 --------